lamdor/coffee-script-sbt-plugin/README.markdown

 coffee-script-sbt-plugin
 ==========

-This is a [simple-build-tool](http://simple-build-tool.googlecode.com/) plugin for copmiling [CoffeeScript](http://coffeescript.org) files into their javascript conterparts.
+This is a [simple-build-tool](http://simple-build-tool.googlecode.com/) plugin for compiling [CoffeeScript](http://coffeescript.org) files into their javascript conterparts.
 It uses the excellent [JCoffeeScript](http://github.com/yeungda/jcoffeescript/).

 ## Usage ##
-Run `compile-coffee-script` task to compile all your CoffeeScript files under `src/main/cofffee-script/` into JavaScript.
+Run the`compile-coffee-script` task to compile all your CoffeeScript files under `src/main/cofffee-script/` into JavaScript.
 For web projects the files are compiled to under `src/main/webapp/javascript`, for other projects they will compiled to `src/main/generated-javascript/`.
 The file structure under the source directory will be maintained.

 The source and output paths can be configured via coffeeScriptDirectoryPathFinder and coffeeScriptCompiledOuputDirectory properties. i.e.